wwcodemanila/WWCodeManila-Android/README.md

 For beginners, we will learn the basic concepts of programming using Java and Kotlin.

-For immediate/advanced Android developers, let's share the knowledge and build apps together!
+For intermediate/advanced Android developers, let's share the knowledge and build apps together!

 If you have questions, please feel free to ask and participate on our [discussion board](https://www.meetup.com/Women-Who-Code-Manila/messages/boards/forum/24291952).

 ## Study Group Setup
-* Resources such as notes, exercises and samples will be uploaded here and in google drive [https://drive.google.com/drive/u/0/folders/0B5e6z53Ajo7AcFFzRGVOZk1qSnM].
+* Resources such as notes, exercises and samples will be uploaded here and in [google drive] (https://drive.google.com/drive/u/0/folders/0B5e6z53Ajo7AcFFzRGVOZk1qSnM)
 * Our 1.5 hours will be divided randomly into:
     - Introduction/Getting to know first-timers
     - Discuss questions/issues raised on discussion board